 It's easy to use the Eclipse development environment to develop your Java App Engine application, just as you can to develop any other servlet-based web application.
 With the Google Plugin for Eclipse, it's even easier.
 The plugin lets you create, test and upload App Engine applications from within Eclipse.
+You can also import an App Engine application packaged as a Maven project, and let Eclipse use Maven to manage dependencies and builds.
+(For more information, see Using Apache Maven.)

 The Google Plugin for Eclipse also makes it easy to develop applications using Google Web Toolkit (GWT), to run on App Engine or in any other environment.

-This article describes how to install the Google Plugin for Eclipse, create a new App Engine project, and debug it using the development server running within Eclipse.
+This article describes how to install the Google Plugin for Eclipse, create or import a new App Engine project, and debug it using the development server running within Eclipse.
 The article also describes how to use the plugin to upload your project to App Engine.

 For more information about the plugin, including how to use it for Google Web Toolkit projects, see the Google Plugin for Eclipse documentation.